Coarse-to-Fine Long-term Interest Modeling for Generative Recommendation

-The CRP metric measures whether the model's certainty regarding the target item increases as the sequence length grows.
-Formally, for a ground-truth sequence $S^* = \{sid_1, sid_2, \dots, sid_L\}$, let $\mathcal{B}_k$ be the set of partial candidates in the beam at step $k$.
-The conditional rank $R_k$ is defined as the rank of the prefix $S^*_{1:k}$ within $\mathcal{B}_k$, provided that $S^*_{1:k-1}$ was successfully preserved in $\mathcal{B}_{k-1}$.
-A rank nearing 1 indicates high discriminative confidence, while a rank approaching the beam size $K$ suggests the model is struggling to distinguish the ground truth from distractors.
+To understand Semantic Hard Search, we analyze how ranking precision evolves during decoding.
+We use the CRP metric, which measures the expected rank of the ground-truth prefix within the beam at depth $d$, given it survived previous steps.
+To quantify the model's discriminative precision at varying semantic depths, we propose the \textbf{Conditional Rank Progression} (CRP).
+Conditioning on samples whose ground-truth prefix survives in the beam up to depth $d-1$, $\text{CRP}_d$ measures the expected rank of the correct $d$-th prefix among the top-$K$ candidates at step $d$:

-Ideally, the hierarchical nature of SIDs should allow the model to perform deep thinking, iteratively refining its focus to locate the ground truth.
-However, our empirical analysis reveals a Rank Degradation phenomenon in vanilla Generative Retrieval models.
-In our experiments with a beam size of $K=20$, the baseline GR model exhibited an increase in CRP by $1.25$ at the second layer.
-In contrast, Semantic Hard Search limited to $0.98$, mitigating the ranking degradation by $22\%$.
-At the third layer, Semantic Hard Search mitigating the degradation by $31\%$(from 0.19 to 0.13).
+A $\text{CRP}_d$ close to $1$ indicates high confidence, whereas a value near $K$ signals vulnerability to subsequent retrieval failure.
+Ideally, hierarchical SIDs enable deep thinking, but we observe a \emph{rank degradation} phenomenon~\cite{guo2026prm} in vanilla generative retrieval.
+With beam size $K=20$, the baseline GR model increases CRP by $1.25$ at the second layer, while SHS limits it to $0.98$ (a $22\%$ improvement).
+At the third layer, SHS reduces degradation by $31\%$ (from $0.19$ to $0.13$).